Agweroy/ROS2_cpp_python_pkg/README.md

         from cpp_python_pkg.module_to_import import....

-THE FINAL ROS2 PACKAGE ARCHITECTURE IS AS SHOWN BELOW
+***1.3 The final ros2 package tree is as shown below***

    After all the modifications, your package tree should look like this.

                               └── cpp_python_pkg
                                   ├── CMakeLists.txt